Thomas101S/Acute_angular_app/README.txt

 It is preferred to use http-server/apache and copy the server link into your browser.
-If not, follow instructions in code.
+If not, uncomment sections in code and read instructions.

 npm: npm install http-server -g

 homebrew: brew install http-server

+cd into Acute_angular_app and run http-server copy paste one of the servers into your browser

+If you do not want to use http-server, run:open -a "Google Chrome" index.html in the directory.

 If you made changes to the code and host it using http-server, you may have to hard-reload/clear cache in order to see new changes